0808 808 4000 Get help now

 Write off

-In cases of hardship, or if you have mental health issues, you can ask that the overpayment be written off.
+In cases of hardship, or if you have mental health issues, you can ask that the overpayment is written off.
 This means the debt will not need to be repaid.
-You will need to show HMRC your budget so they can see that you will be unable to meet your essential living costs and you should provide evidence of any physical or mental health problems.
+You will need to show HMRC your budget so they can see that you will be unable to meet your essential living costs.
+You should provide evidence of any physical or mental health problems.

 HMRC should deal with your case positively and sympathetically to avoid causing distress.